lishiyo/frontier-tower-coordination-bot/memory-bank/tasks.md

 2.  **Task 4.2: Multiple-Choice Voting (`CallbackQueryHandler`)**
     *   [ ] In `app/utils/telegram_utils.py`, add helper to create inline keyboard for proposal options (using `option_index` in callback data: `vote_[proposal_id]_[option_index]`).
-    *   [ ] Modify `ProposalService.create_proposal` and channel posting logic to include this inline keyboard for "multiple_choice" types.
+    *   [ ] Modify `ProposalService.create_proposal` and channel posting logic (specifically the part in Task 2.4 and Task 3.4 that posts to channel) to include this inline keyboard for "multiple_choice" types.
+Ensure this doesn't conflict with the "Submit Idea" button logic for free-form types.
     *   [ ] Create `app/telegram_handlers/callback_handlers.py`.
     *   [ ] Implement `handle_vote_callback` for `CallbackQueryHandler` matching `vote_.*`.
         *   [ ] Parse `proposal_id` and `option_index` from callback data.